awsdocs/aws-doc-sdk-examples/dotnetv3/Glue/README.md

 <!--custom.scenario_prereqs.glue_Scenario_GetStartedCrawlersJobs.start-->
 This scenario requires the following scaffold resources:
-* An Amazon S3 bucket that can contain the Python ETL job script and can receive output data.
+* An S3 bucket that can contain the Python ETL job script and receive output data.
 * An AWS Identity and Access Management (IAM) role that can be assumed by AWS Glue.
   The role must grant read-write access to the S3 bucket and standard rights needed by AWS Glue.

-You can deploy and destroy these resources using the AWS Cloud Development Kit (AWS CDK).
+You can deploy and destroy these resources by using the AWS Cloud Development Kit (AWS CDK).
 To do this, run `cdk deploy` or `cdk destroy` in the [/resources/cdk/glue_role_bucket](/resources/cdk/glue_role_bucket) folder.

-When the AWS CDK script reports the name of the bucket and AWS Identity and Access Management (IAM) Role that was created, open the `settings.json` file and fill in the BucketName, RoleName and ScriptURL values.
+When the AWS CDK script reports the bucket name and the IAM role that was created, open the `settings.json` file and fill in the BucketName, RoleName, and ScriptURL values.

-You should also copy the Python script `flight_etl_job_script.py` from [/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py](/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py) to the Amazon S3 bucket.
+Also copy the Python script `flight_etl_job_script.py` from [/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py](/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py) to the S3 bucket.

 Example: